 One of the main advantages of the Dolomiti Superski is the ability of the resort to provide for all types of skiing parties.
 You can make special arrangements for your parties or events, receive special price reductions and create custom package tours as well.

-You can even enter in one of the many amateur competitions they hold in the numerous winter sports, or be a spectator and still enjoy the fun.
+You can even enter in one of the many amateur competitions they hold in numerous winter sports, or just be a spectator and enjoy the fun.